tdg5/stats-learning-notes/chapter-03-linear-regression.md

 equation will always yield a closer fit to the training data, though it won't necessarily yield a closer fit to the test data.

-Residual standard error, RSE, can also be used to assess the fit of a multiple linear regression model.
+[Residual standard error][glossary-residual-standard-error], RSE, can also be used to assess the fit of a multiple linear regression model.
 In general, RSE can be calculated as

 $$ \normalsize RSE = \sqrt{\frac{\mathrm{RSS}}{n - p - 1}} $$